-The Division I Championships/Sports Management Cabinet has approved the following strength-of-schedule definition for Division I tennis: The ITA rankings will be used to represent a combination of four categories (won-lost record or percentage, strength of schedule, significant wins and significant losses).
-Higher-ranked teams (or individuals) will be awarded a specific number of points based on their percentage difference (using the rankings' average point-per-match formula) over the team (or individuals) they are being compared with in the selection and seeding process.
+The Division I Competition Oversight Committee has approved the following strength-of-schedule definition for Division I tennis: The ITA rankings will be used to represent a combination of four categories (won-lost record or percentage, strength of schedule, significant wins and significant losses).
+Higher-ranked teams (or individuals) will be awarded a specific number of points based on their percentage difference (using the rankings' average point-permatch formula) over the team (or individuals) they are being compared with in the selection and seeding process.
 Points will be awarded on the following scale:

-1 point - If higher-ranked team's (or individual's) average is 1-10 percent greater than the lower-ranked team's (or individual's) average.
+1 point - If higher-ranked team's (or individual's) average is 1-10% greater than the lower-ranked team's (or individual's) average.

-2 points - If higher-ranked team's (or individual's) average is greater than 10 percent and less or equal to 20 percent than the lower-ranked team's (or individual's) average.
+2 points - If higher-ranked team's (or individual's) average is greater than 10% and less or equal to 20% than the lower-ranked team's (or individual's) average.

-3 points - If higher-ranked team's (or individual's) average is greater than 20 percent greater than the lower-ranked team's (or individual's) average.
+3 points - If higher-ranked team's (or individual's) average is greater than 20% greater than the lower-ranked team's (or individual's) average.